zalando-stups/documentation/user-guide/databases.rst

 **Bastion host**

-* your bastion host is available at ``odd.myteam.example.org``
+* your bastion host is available at ``odd-eu-west-1.myteam.example.org``
 * your bastion host knows your SSH public key

-  - you can use :ref:`piu` to request access to any other EC2 instance before proceeding with the tutorial
+  - you can use :ref:`piu` to request access to the bastion host before proceeding with the tutorial (use ``piu odd-eu-west-1.myteam.example.org reason``).

 * your bastion host's security group permits **inbound traffic on port 22 from your local IP** address (should already be in place)